GoogleCloudPlatform/compute-video-demo-puppet/README.md

       }
     }
     ```
+  Or, you can use the site.pp included in the repo and copy it with,
+    ```
+    sudo cp manifests/site.pp /etc/puppet/manifests/site.pp
+    ```
   * This example uses the puppetlabs-apache module to install and manage the
     apache service.
 More information about this module can be found at
     https://github.com/puppetlabs/puppetlabs-apache.

 1. Set up `/etc/puppet/device.conf` where the project ID can either be found
-on the Developer's Console or by using the command
+on the Developer's Console or by using these commands,
-`/user/shate/google/get_metadata_value project-id`.
     ```
-    [my_project]
+    PROJECT=$(/usr/share/google/get_metadata_value project-id)
+    sudo bash -c "cat > /etc/puppet/device.conf" <<EOF [my_project]
       type gce
-      url [/dev/null]:<project ID>
+      url [/dev/null]:$PROJECT
+    EOF
     ```
   * 'my_project' can be substituted with a name of your choice as long as it
     is used consistently and matches the `--certname` flag used with the
     puppet command.

-1. Create a manifest file in the same directory as the `site.pp` file (`/etc/puppet/manifests/puppet_up.pp`) to create the 4 Compute Engine instatnces, firewall, and load balancer.
+1. Create another manifest file (`/etc/puppet/manifests/puppet_up.pp`) used to
+create the 4 Compute Engine instatnces, firewall, and load balancer.
     ```
     $zonea = 'us-central1-a'
     $zoneb = 'us-central1-b'